argonium/shortstop/README.md

 # shortstop
-Shortstop - Minimal HTTP server
+Shortstop - Minimal REST and HTTP server

+Documentation is forthcoming.